logo elektroda

 The holes are for the BOOT and RESET buttons.

-However, it is still necessary to take care of the contact with the pads.
+However, you still need to take care of the contact with the pads.
 The pogo pins are used for this:

 Set of 5 gold-plated pogo pins, 9 mm high, on millimeter grid background